kiddick/kiddick.github.io-src/content/first_steps_with_design.md

 So I am starting with basic CSS for my pages.
 First of all I want center body of pages and limit by some way width of block wit blog post.

-Seems it is possible by appllying fixed width and margin property to a body.
+Seems it is possible by applying fixed width and margin property to a body.
-May be it is not good idea to do it with body and I shoud create another ID for that.
-But for a while I think it is enough due to I have really poor expirience with CSS.
+May be it is not good idea to do it with body and I shroud create another ID for that.
+But for a while I think it is enough due to I have really poor experience with CSS.
 Probably later that should be changed.

 [Margin](http://www.oxfordlearnersdictionaries.com/definition/english/margin?q=margin) it is a new word for me and according to oxford dict it is a